Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 1. Trim away most of the fat from the roast, but keep the bones which add flavor to the soup.

-2. Put meat, carrot chunks, bottom and leaves of celery, onion, salt, peppercorns, bay leaves, and water into a large soup pot.
+2. Place the roast, carrot chunks, celery bottoms and leaves, onion, salt, peppercorns, bay leaves, and water into a large soup pot.
+Bring to a boil.

-3. Bring to boil.
-Cover and simmer 1½ hours or until the meat is tender.
+3. Reduce the heat, cover, and simmer for 1½ hours, or until the meat is tender.

 * * * * *